seveas/python-hpilo/docs/shell.rst

 also point to arbitrary configuration variables using the :attr:`key='$section.option'` syntax.

-Finally, you can also call multiple methds at once by separating them with a :data:`+`
+Finally, you can also call multiple methods at once by separating them with a :data:`+`

 Examples